SpacemanSpliff99/AmsterdamCoin-v4/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build PuffsCoin in Unix.
+Some notes on how to build PUFFScoin in Unix.

 Note
 ---------------------